nikhiljayakumar/lalu/README.md

 Subcircuit files must be placed in same directory as LALU, but are seperated for clarity.
 Subcircuits within the 'eightBitAdderFull' circuit need to be changed from 'Logisim-Evolution' to 'Custom' Appearance.

-Python file coding instructions to hex (provided by teacher) Sample program max.txt to find the max of 16bit numbers given a start and end index.
+Python file coding instructions to hex (provided by teacher).
+Sample program max.txt to find the max of 16bit numbers given a start and end index.